Road closures: almost a dozen for Coventry drivers this week

 And one more closure will begin over the next seven days:

-• A45, from 10pm August 10 to 6am August 12, slight delays (under 10 minutes): A45 westbound, london road to tollbar roundabout approach to whitley junction, lane closures with speed restrictions for trial holes inspection works.
+• M6, from 8pm August 23 to 6am August 25, slight delays (under 10 minutes): M6 southbound, jct four to jct 2, Police rolling road block for camera testing/calibration.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.